lucylow/Martha_Stewart/README.md

 * Algo-trading can be backtested using available historical and real-time data to see if it is a viable trading strategy
 * Reduced possibility of mistakes by human traders based on emotional and psychological factors

 ---

+## Bottlenecks for algorithmic HFT

+Declining profit potential, high operational costs, the prospect of stricter regulations and the fact that there is no room for error, as losses can quickly run in the millions.
+---

 ## Finance World Algorithmic Trading